 - The first option is to make a base plate for the jigsaw with an extension arm for setting the required diameter.
 Such a jig with minor modifications could be used with various tools but is designed to make circular cuts only.
 This router circle jig is a good example of such a circle cutter and could be easily modified for a jigsaw.

 - The second option is to elevate a jigsaw fence to not only serve as a guide for making straight or beveled cuts but also to serve as a jig for cutting circles.
-In this case, the jigsaw does not stand on the jig so the full length of the blade can be used.
+In this case, the jigsaw does not use a base plate which allows for the full length of the blade to be used.
 This is the type of guide we will be building in this blog post.

 It is relatively easy to cut a circle with this jigsaw jig and you can achieve a great result, but if you have the opportunity, you should also consider cutting a circle with a trim router.

-NOTE: There are many factors that affect the accuracy of a cut with a jigsaw and you could easily end up with a skewed or crooked cut which can be avoided with a router.
-I am providing several tips in this article on how to make a straight cut with a jigsaw and avoid ending up with a beveled edge.
+NOTE: There are many factors that affect the accuracy of a cut with a jigsaw and you could easily end up with a skewed, crooked, or uneven cut.
+The following articles provide a few tips and suggestions on how to use a jigsaw to make straight and circular cuts.

 Table of Contents